-Born in the city of Balnor, Sophia grew up in a time when fear of magic users was high.
-An assassin wielding magic had tried to kill the King but had failed thanks to the actions of the King’s Legion.
-Ever since the monarch had feared those with magic and reintroduced an old law which forbade the use of magic outside of Caldaria.
+Born in the city of Balnor, Sophia grew up in a time when fear of magic wielders was high.
+An assassin wielding magic had tried to kill the King, but had failed thanks to the actions of the King’s Legion.
+Ever since, the monarch had feared those with magic and reintroduced an old law which forbade the use of magic outside of Caldaria.

 Bounties upon mages and spell users living outside of the mage realm of Caldaria were worth small fortunes and so hunting became a profitable business.

-Unlike other witch hunters however Sophia’s father was not concerned with coin.
-Instead he had a long and deep hatred for mages.
-He blamed them for the ills of the world and most importantly he blamed them for the death of his first wife.
+Unlike other witch hunters, however, Sophia’s father was not concerned with coin.
+Instead, he had a long and deep hatred for mages.
+He blamed them for the ills of the world and most importantly he blamed them for the death of his wife.

-Sophia’s mother was his second bride and she was little loved.
-She raised Sophia well and taught her to be strong.
-As with most Delfin women Sophia was educated from an early age being sent to one of Balnor’s prodigious academies.
-There she had excelled in a wide number of subjects including alchemy.
+Sophia’s mother raised Sophia well and taught her to be strong.
+As with most Delfin women, Sophia was educated from an early age, being sent to one of Balnor’s academies.
+There, she excelled in a wide number of subjects including alchemy.

-At the age of sixteen Sophia became a fully fledged witch hunter and quickly earned a reputation for successful hunts.
-To her father’s ire however she often chose to spare the magic users life, instead delivering them into custody of the King’s Legion.
+At the age of sixteen, Sophia became a fully fledged witch hunter and quickly earned a reputation for successful hunts.
+To her father’s ire, however, she often chose to spare the magic users life, instead delivering them into the custody of the King’s Legion.
 Most of those she spared were granted clemency on the grounds of exile to Caldaria.

-In her early twenty’s she embarked on a hunt that would change her life forever.
-A plea for help had come from a small village at the edge of the BlackMoor.
-Rumours that a witch had been kidnapping children drew Sophia to the case.
+In her early twenties she embarked on a hunt that would change her life forever.
+It wasn’t a hunt for a mage or witch, instead it was a hunt to find one of her fellow witch hunters who had vanished on a job.
+Rumours that he’d been sighted on the BlackMoor drew Sophia to the case.

-As she crossed the BlackMoor on the way back from the futile hunt she stumbled across a man in distress.
+As she crossed the BlackMoor on the way back from the futile hunt, she stumbled across a man in distress.
 It turned out that the man was Ferran of Blackmoor a Nightblade.
-After aiding the Nightblade they parted ways but it wasn’t long before they reencountered one another in the town of Ridderford.
-Sophia’s quarry had fled east and the witch’s trail had led her to the town nestled upon the banks of the Ridder River.
+After aiding the Nightblade they parted ways but it wasn’t long before they re-encountered one another in the town of Ridderford.

 In the town she made contact with the local Fleet Foot thieves’ guild in order to get some information.
 As she met the guild’s leader, a man named Thrift she met with Ferran once more.
 He too was looking for information, specifically about who had broken into the town’s ancient crypt and stolen a corpse from within.